 Both OTT platforms and local affiliates provide broadcast content to audiences, but OTT services are fundamentally different.
 Their increasing popularity, revenue, and bargaining power continue to transform the broadcasting landscape.

-Emily Wideman is a Digital Marketing Consultant for Federated Digital Solutions.
-Emily brings over 20 years in media marketing as both a leader and a marketing consultant.
-She has experience in advertising sales, broadcast TV, radio as well as sales management.
+Emily Wideman is a Regional Sales Manager for Federated Digital Solutions.
+Emily has over 20 years in media marketing as both a leader and a marketing consultant.
+She has experience in advertising sales, broadcast TV and radio as well as sales management.
 Her passion for helping local businesses solve their marketing challenges is what drives her.
 The marketing experience Emily brings to the digital world allows her to not only be a consultant on digital but also a consultant with all her clients marketing needs.